-The employment related services industry (sometimes called welfare to work) delivers services to help improve the employability of the nation's jobseekers or future jobseekers, plus those who wish to progress in work.
+The employment related services sector (sometimes called welfare to work) delivers services to help improve the employability of the nation's jobseekers or future jobseekers, plus those who wish to progress in work.

 Organisations delivering services are sometimes called providers and include large multinational companies, small specialist organisations, local authorities, housing associations, health institutions and others.
 The industry is diverse and providers may be from the private, voluntary, social enterprise or public sectors.
 Approximately 20,000 people work in the industry.

 Providers deliver a wide range of services targeted at helping individuals overcome their barriers to employment.
 These include, but are not limited to: